Hotmoka/hotmoka/tutorial/Takamaka.md

 unchanged, since it works against the `Node` interface and remote nodes implement the `Node` interface.

-You can now package the `blockchain` project and run the test class:
+You can now package the `blockchain` project and run the test class (the `java` invocation command is on a single line):

 ```shell
 $ cd blockchain